Modena

 • April to October 9:30 am to 7:00 pm

-Admission € 17.00 students and seniors € 15.00
+Admission is € 17.00 for students and € 15.00 for seniors.

-Maserati Factory in Downtown Modena, Italy
+Maserati Factory in Downtown Modena

 Historical Rooms at the Communal Palace